michaelTurco/michaelturco.github.io/index.md

     <img src="/assets/images/kiva_ui.png" width="620">
 </a>

-In **CS-370 Current and Emerging Trends**, I implemented the main Q-Learning epoch loop for an AI agent navigating a 8x8 maze.
+In **CS-370 Current and Emerging Trends**, I implemented the main Q-Learning epoch loop for an AI agent navigating an 8x8 maze.
 I used arrays and other data structures to represent the maze and available actions, and applied algorithms to balance exploration and exploitation for the agent's learning.
+Data structures and algorithms are the foundation for creating clean, scalable, maintainable, and reusable code.
 In [CS-330 Computer Graphics and Visualization](https://github.com/michaelTurco/CS-330-Computer-Graphics-and-Visualization), I worked on recreating a reference image in a 3D scene using OpenGL and C++.
 I learned how to efficiently manage rendering lots of different objects while keeping the code clean and readable, and learned how to make a 3D scene programmatically rather than in some kind of 3D editor.
 Below is an image showing my project in OpenGL, along with the reference image I used:

 <a href="https://github.com/michaelTurco/michaelturco.github.io/blob/main/assets/images/park_opengl.png" target="_blank">
     <img src="/assets/images/park_opengl.png" width="620">